spamegg1/reviews/README.md

     - The general belief is that, with lots of practice, you'll eventually connect the dots.
       - Like walking through a very light, gentle rain and eventually getting soaked without even realizing it,
       - also known as *learning by osmosis*.

+  - This is the *"expert blindness"* mentioned in the video linked above.

+    - The student and the teacher are stuck in a ***meta-knowledge deadlock:***
+      - The students *do not know what it is they don't know*,
+      - and the teacher does not know what the students are missing either.

   - Some examples: